 Despite the promising victory against nuclear weapons, the fight is getting even more vicious.
 Although fewer and fewer countries possess nuclear weapons, the countries that do have them, such as the USA, are using increasingly fanatic language and appear more willing than ever to use nuclear weapons.
 The financial world also continues to make huge investments in nuclear weapons.
 But we're far from giving up.Recently, ABP, the largest pension fund in the Netherlands, announced that they are going to stop investing in nuclear weapons.
 We are urging financial investors to follow this example.
 We will also continue trying to persuade the Dutch government to sign the UN treaty.

-Jan Gruiters, PAX's General Director: "The Nobel Committee acknowledges that the international nuclear weapons ban is the correct step to take.
+Jan Gruiters, PAX's former General Director: "The Nobel Committee acknowledges that the international nuclear weapons ban is the correct step to take.
 Rather than threats and deterrents, international cooperation is essential for preventing the distribution of weapons of mass destruction.
 PAX calls on the Dutch government to sign the treaty as soon as possible."